libreForms/libreForms-flask/CONTRIBUTING.md

 #### **Are there general approaches to how commits and PRs should be made?**

-Git contribution messages should generally be prepended with the following conventions (with major conventions bolded):
+Git contribution messages should generally be prepended with the following conventions:

 - **Added**: a catch-all for additions to the code base
 - **Removed**: dropping a significant component of an existing feature